lsst-dm/dmtn-168/index.rst

 And you can also pull down the **Configure** menu (on the middle right) to change what to be displayed on the **SUMMARY** column of the query result.
 By default, it shows the content of *jsonPayload.message*.

 There are more fields available in the query.
-As you are typing in the query window, it will automatically show up the available fields for you.
+As you are typing in the query window, it will show up autocomplete field options for you.

 You can visit `the page of Advanced logs queries <https://cloud.google.com/logging/docs/view/advanced-queries>`_ for more details on the query syntax.